webplatformco/project-class-composition/README.md

 This is the direction most languages seem to have gone with.

 This permits more syntactic flexibility: partials can have partial-specific syntax which is not allowed in regular classes, and there can be class syntax that is not allowed in partials.
-For example, there can be a different keyword for the mixin’s own state and inheritance chain, and a different one for the eventual object instance, or keywords to define how fields and methods are combined with those of the implementing class and/or other partials.
+For example, there can be a different keyword for the partial’s own state and inheritance chain, and a different one for the eventual object instance, or keywords to define how fields and methods are combined with those of the implementing class and/or other partials.

 There is also the possibility of hybrids:
 - An interesting pattern is seen in [Dart](#dart-mixins), which supports both `mixin` and `mixin class` as distinct concepts.